2023 Most Popular Liberal Arts & Humanities Bachelor's Degree Schools in Mississippi

 The colleges and universities below are the most popular for liberal arts / sciences and humanities majors pursuing a bachelor's degree.

-Our analysis found University of Southern Mississippi to be the most popular school for liberal arts / sciences and humanities students who want to pursue a bachelor’s degree in Mississippi.
-Southern Miss is a fairly large public school located in the city of Hattiesburg.
+Our 2023 rankings named University of Southern Mississippi the most popular school in Mississippi for liberal arts / sciences and humanities students working on their bachelor’s degree.
+Southern Miss is a large public school located in the city of Hattiesburg.

 Of the 178 students majoring in liberal arts / sciences and humanities at Southern Miss, 49% are male and 51% are female.